kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 	B. Arrange a digital subtraction angiogram
 	C. Lifestyle advice and tightening of risk factor control
 	D. Prescribe warfarin to prevent thrombus formation
-	E. Elective admission for a left femoro-popliteal bypass graft - F
+	E. Elective admission for a left femoro-popliteal bypass graft

 #### Answer: B. Arrange a digital subtraction angiogram - *FALSE* = C. Lifestyle advice and tightening of risk factor control - TRUE
-- This patient has multiple vascular risk factors and a history which suggests a stenosis of the left superficial femoral artery.
-As he is able to walk 300 yards at present, most of his daily activities are not limited by this claudication.
-He needs an initial modification and tighter control of his hypertension, diabetes and hypercholesterolaemia, which will prevent progression of his vascular disease.
-He also needs lifestyle advice – he should stop smoking altogether, eat a healthy diet and take regular exercise.
-He should be encouraged to walk through the pain.
-These initial measures might very well improve his symptoms of claudication but in a few people the disease can progress to a point where intervention is required.
-A duplex scan initially or angiogram might be worthwhile if any intervention is being considered at a later stage.
-He certainly should not be taken for surgery in the immediate instance and this can be undertaken should the disease or symptoms progress.
+- This patient has multiple vascular risk factors and a history which suggests a stenosis of the left superficial femoral artery
+- As he is able to walk 300 yards at present
+	- most of his daily activities are not limited by this claudication
+- He needs an initial modification and *tighter control* of his hypertension, diabetes and hypercholesterolaemia, which will prevent progression of his vascular disease
+- He also needs *lifestyle advice* – he should stop smoking altogether, eat a healthy diet and take regular exercise
+- He should be encouraged to walk through the pain
+- These initial measures might very well improve his symptoms of claudication but in a few people the disease can progress to a point where intervention is required
+- A duplex scan initially or angiogram might be worthwhile if any intervention is being considered at a later stage
+- He certainly should not be taken for surgery in the immediate instance
+	- this can be undertaken *should disease or symptoms progress*

 ### Q33
 An 81-year-old patient is noted to be in _atrial fibrillation_ but she states that she has never been on anticoagulation therapy.
 You consider that to lessen the risk of future emboli, she would benefit from starting on _long-term warfarin_ and that this would reduce her risk of developing acute strokes, visceral or limb ischaemia.
 Arterial emboli leading to _acute limb ischaemia_ most commonly lodge at which one of the following sites?

-	A. Brachial artery - F
+	A. Brachial artery
 	B. Common femoral artery
 	C. Popliteal artery
-	D. Aortic bifurcation - F
+	D. Aortic bifurcation
-	E. Common iliac bifurcation - F
+	E. Common iliac bifurcation

 #### Answer: C. Popliteal artery - *FALSE* = B. Common femoral artery - TRUE
-- Common Femoral artery is *commonest site of arterial emboli* causing Acute Limb Ischaemia
+- Common Femoral Artery is *commonest site of arterial emboli* causing Acute Limb Ischaemia
-	- Treatment of choice is urgent femoral embolectomy
+	- Treatment of choice is *urgent femoral embolectomy*

 ### Q34
 Sites of _ulnar nerve entrapment_ include the:

 	A. Arcade of Frohse
-	B. Carpal tunnel - F
+	B. Carpal tunnel
-	C. Lateral triangular space - F
+	C. Lateral triangular space
 	D. Arcade of Struthers
-	E. Cubital fossa - F
+	E. Cubital fossa

 #### Answer: A. Arcade of Frohse - *FALSE* = D. Arcade of Struthers - TRUE
-- Ulnar nerve can get trapped in the arcade of Struthers, which is the proximal end of the cubital tunnel
+- **NOTE** Ulnar Nerve can get trapped in *Arcade of Struthers*
+	- Proximal end of cubital tunnel
-- Median and radial nerves pass through the cubital fossa, but not the ulnar
+- Median and Radial nerves pass through cubital fossa, but not Ulnar Nerve
-- Radial nerve passes through the lateral triangular space and the median nerve through the carpal tunnel
+- Radial Nerve passes through lateral triangular space and median nerve through carpal tunnel
-- Arcade of Frohse is a site of possible posterior interosseus nerve entrapment
+- **NOTE** Arcade of Frohse is a site of possible Posterior Interosseus Nerve Entrapment

-### Q35	- LEARN
+### Q35
 Which statement is true of the _inguinal region_?

-	A. The midpoint of the inguinal ligament lies halfway between the anterior superior iliac spine and the pubic symphysis - T
+	A. The midpoint of the inguinal ligament lies halfway between the anterior superior iliac spine and the pubic symphysis
-	B. The midinguinal point lies halfway between the anterior superior iliac spine and the pubic tubercle - F
+	B. The midinguinal point lies halfway between the anterior superior iliac spine and the pubic tubercle
 	C. The deep inguinal ring lies at the midinguinal point - F (MPoIL)
 	D. The femoral artery lies at the midpoint of the inguinal ligament - F (MIP)
-	E. The femoral nerve lies halfway between the anterior superior iliac spine and the pubic tubercle - F
+	E. The femoral nerve lies halfway between the anterior superior iliac spine and the pubic tubercle

 #### Answer: A. The midpoint of the inguinal ligament lies halfway between the anterior superior iliac spine and the pubic *symphysis* - *FALSE* = E. The femoral nerve lies halfway between the anterior superior iliac spine and the pubic tubercle - TRUE
-- The midpoint of the inguinal ligament is halfway between the anterior superior iliac spine and the pubic tubercle.
-The deep inguinal ring and femoral nerve lie at this point.
-The midinguinal point is halfway between the anterior superior iliac spine and the pubic symphysis.
-The femoral artery lies at this point.
+- *Midpoint of Inguinal Ligament*
+	- Halfway between anterior superior iliac spine (ASIS) and pubic tubercle
+	- *Deep Inguinal Ring* + *Femoral Nerve* lie here
+- Midinguinal Point
+	- Halfway between anterior superior iliac spine (ASIS) and pubic symphysis
+	- Femoral Artery lies here

 ### Q36
 A **pregnant** 41-year-old woman with tortuous varicose veins in the right thigh and leg attends the Vascular Clinic.
 A Doppler scan shows _incompetence at the right sapheno-femoral junction_ (SFJ), with multiple perforators.
 Which one of the following treatment options is best in this case?